-“The biggest value from the DART platform is the customization of the data base based on customer’s specific needs.
-The DART platform allows us to send and pull data independently of other areas.
+“The biggest value from the HDMS platform is the customization of the data base based on customer’s specific needs.
+The platform allows us to send and pull data independently of other areas.
 Now we can add indicators to HCC reports to identify participants and see if they’re in disease management, case management or maternity management.” – Medical Director

 Additional benefits include:

 “Without the need to aggregate multiple platforms, reports that once took staff all day to produce can now be generated in as little as an hour.
 Beyond dramatically accelerating report delivery times to clients and staff, these new efficiencies have freed up valuable resources that can now be devoted to other projects and initiatives.”